-Employees who are raising a child below elementary school age can take unpaid leave to care for their child in case of an injury or illness.
+Employees who are raising a child below the elementary school age can take unpaid leave to care for their child in case of an injury or illness.
 This leave is limited to 5 working days per year for parents who have 1 preschool-age child and 10 days for those with 2 or more.

 Leave due to Death in the Family

 Though not required by the law, employers usually allow employees to take a maximum of 5 days' paid leave for the demise of a family member, mother, father, child, or spouse.
 Also, a maximum of 3 days' leave is allowed for the death of a grandchild, grandparent, sibling, spouse’s parent, or child’s spouse.

 The official retirement age is 62 as of 2017 and will increase to 65 by 2025.
 Employees in Japan must be covered by the National Pension system which provides pension benefits.
 This system is administered by the Japan Pension Service and includes the compulsory Employees’ Pension Insurance Program.
 Employers contribute the same amount as employees.
-Foreign employees who have made contributions to the national pension system for a minimum of 6 months but not more than 25 years can withdraw lump-sum amount within 2 years of leaving Japan.
+Foreign employees who have made contributions to the national pension system for a minimum of 6 months but not more than 25 years can withdraw a lump-sum amount within 2 years of leaving Japan.

 Employees are required to contribute to government-operated program insurance program that compensates employees for work-related illnesses and injuries.
 The program provides compensation for a percentage of lost wages, medical expenses, and disability expenses.
 If an illness or injury causes an employee’s death, employers compensate employee’s survivors for funeral expenses and also provide a pension or a lump-sum benefit to them.